grennak3/Accel_Parkinson_Classification/README.md

   8. Finally process the features and model each section with the proposed model - Random Forest.
   9. Observe the evaluation results with the plots and output metrics.

+# Citation Information
+The Modelling pipeline notably mentions and references some feature extraction functions which have been adapted for use in the current project.
+The original functions for Gait and Tremor clasisifcation and feature extraction is available at: https://github.com/NikhilMahadevan/analyze-tremor-bradykinesia-PD.git